-- 1. Plug in your device and start the Unlocker. - 2.
+- 1. Plug in your device and start the IronKey. - 2.
 Click Password Help. - 3.
-At the Password Help prompt, click Reset Password.
-Follow the onscreen instructions to complete the password reset. - 4.
-Depending on the management platform, you may receive an email with instructions on how to obtain your recovery code.
-Otherwise, you will need to contact your administrator to obtain the recovery code.
-You may be required to provide the request code and serial number. - The recovery code will need to be copied and pasted exactly as it is given to you.
+You may receive an email with instructions on how to obtain your recovery code.
+Otherwise, you will need to contact your administrator to obtain this code.
+In the latter case, you may be required to provide the request code and serial number to your System Administrator.
+Your System Administrator's email and phone number should be provided for your convenience.
+Clicking the email address will open your default email client and pre-populate this information to be sent. - Once received the recovery code will need to be copied and pasted exactly as it is given to you.
 Incorrect codes count against the ten unlock attempts before the device is reset. - 5.
 Type your new password (or use the Virtual Keyboard) and confirm it in the fields provided, then click Change Password.
+Note: Passwords are case-sensitive and must have at least 8 characters along with more requirements id Strong Password is enabled.